govfresh/govfresh.github.io/_pages/community.md

 permalink: /community/
 ---

+## Request invite

+To request an invite, email <community@govfresh.com> with 'GovFresh community' in the subject.

 ## About

-*Invite only.
-To request an invite, email <community@govfresh.com> with 'GovFresh community' in the subject.*

 The GovFresh community is an open community of practice for civic technologists, including: